Variable Fonts Guide 2026: Complete Guide to Flexible Web Typography and Performance Optimization

 • Mobile browsers: All modern versions support them

 What about old browsers?
 You can provide fallbacks.
 But honestly, in 2026, variable fonts are safe for almost any project.
-The only exception is if you need to support Internet Explorer — and you shouldn't be supporting IE in 2026 anyway.

-5. When NOT to Use Variable Fonts (Important)
+9. When NOT to Use Variable Fonts (Important)

 Here's what nobody told me when I started: variable fonts aren't always better.
 I learned this after using one for a project that only needed two weights.
 The variable file was 112kb, while two static files were 84kb combined.
 I actually made the site slower.